-EVTA provides tutoring services in Dixon/Embudo, Velarde (Rio Arriba County) and Des Montes (Taos County).
-86 percent of our tutoring hours are delivered in rural Rio Arriba County.
-Specificaly, in 2018 EVTA tutored students at Dixon and Velarde Elementary Schools in Rio Arriba County and Anansi Charter School (k-8 in Des Montes, Taos County)
+EVTA provides tutoring services in Dixon/Embudo, Velarde (Rio Arriba County), and Des Montes (Taos County).
+Eighty-six percent of our tutoring hours are delivered in rural Rio Arriba County.
+Specifically, in 2018, EVTA tutored students at Dixon and Velarde elementary schools in Rio Arriba County and Anansi Charter School (K-8) in Des Montes, Taos County.

 EVTA is the only organization in this rural area providing free and subsidized, regular, year-round tutoring services to local youth during and after the school day.
-It is the only organization to offer dyslexia therapy to children with reading disabilities free of charge to those with financial need.
+It is the only organization to offer multisensory phonetic language learning interventions to children with reading disabilities free of charge to those with financial need.

-Additionally, EVTA assumes a role recruiting and training tutors to provide appropriate therapy and support to children with learning disabilities through the Sounds in Syllables Language Therapy program, The Wilson Language Program and through professional development collaborations with the Anansi Charter School Special Education Department.
+Additionally, EVTA assumes a role recruiting and training tutors to provide appropriate therapy and support to children with learning disabilities through the Sounds in Syllables language therapy program, Wilson Language Program, and through professional development collaborations with the Anansi Charter School Special Education Department.

 Copyright © 2018 Embudo Valley Tutoring Association - All Rights Reserved.